|Title:||Sports Information Director|

 A 1995 graduate of Slippery Rock University with a bachelor of science in sport management, Laubscher served as a graduate assistant at California University of Pennsylvania and was an intern with the Pennsylvania State Athletic Conference, James Madison University and Lafayette College before arriving at W&L.

 Laubscher is a member of the College Sports Information Directors Association, where he serves on the postgraduate scholarship committee.
-He and his wife Mindy reside in Waynesboro, Va., with their son, Parker (1).
+He and his wife Mindy reside in Waynesboro, Va., with their 2-year old son Parker (2) and newborn son Preston.